About Your Surgery

 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
 For more information, read How to Use Your Incentive Spirometer.

 Your incisions (surgical cuts) will be checked daily.
 The incision(s) on your abdomen must be kept clean and dry.
 You may notice small amounts of light pink fluid leaking from your perineal area; this is normal.
 You can wear Depends® or another type of shield to protect your clothing from stains.
 Your stoma will also be checked daily.
 You will have a pouch in place to collect any stool that exits from your stoma.

 You will have some pain from your incisions after your surgery.
 Your doctor and nurse will ask you about your pain often.
 You will be given medication to manage your pain as needed.
 If your pain is not relieved, please tell your doctor or nurse.
 It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 You will be given pain medication through your PCA pump.
-For more information, please read Patient- Controlled Analgesia (PCA), in this section.
+For more information, read Patient- Controlled Analgesia (PCA).
 When you can swallow liquids, you will get your pain medication by mouth.

 Will I have pain when I am home?

-The length of time each patient has pain or discomfort varies.
-Some patients may have incisional soreness, tightness, or muscle aches for up to 6 months or longer.
+The length of time each person has pain or discomfort varies.
+Some people may have soreness at their incision, tightness, or muscle aches for up to 6 months or longer.
 This does not mean that something is wrong.
 Follow the guidelines below to manage your pain.

 - You will be given a prescription for pain medication before you go home.
 Call your doctor if the medication prescribed for you doesn’t relieve your pain.